How to Choose the Right Blog Layout to Drive Results

 Case Study Blog Post Layout

 A case study post is a great way to share information on a particular topic that you have researched and analysed.
 It is also a great way of sharing the process and results of a service or product you provide.

 What to include in your case study post…

 Title – Try to summarise clearly what the case study is about.

-Topic – Then provide a broad overview of the topic your have selected.
+Topic – Then provide a broad overview of the topic you have selected.

 This information enables the reader to see how reliable your results are and the process you took to achieve these.

-Results – Explain what you found when conducting the study, what the data concluded.
+Results – Explain what you found when conducting the study, and what the data concluded.
 For example, if providing a service to a client what were the results you achieved?
-In this section you can include charts or graphs to make it more visual for the reader.
+In this section, you can include charts or graphs to make it more visual for the reader.